 The most picturesque stop on the Golden Ring circuit, 1,000-year-old Suzdal appears like a scene from a Russian storybook.
 It’s quiet laneways, cobblestone plazas and medieval churches have inspired artists and poets for centuries.
 With many of residents living in colourful wooden houses, and classic horse-drawn buggies still a fixture of its quiet streets, Suzdal has managed to retain a tranquil, rural atmosphere, giving you an impression of how much of Russia might have looked centuries ago.

-Explore Yaroslavl with the Russia destination guide, the first Christian city on the Volga River and the subject of epic poems and heroic prose for centuries.
+Explore Yaroslavl, the first Christian city on the Volga River and the subject of epic poems and heroic prose for centuries.
 Many of Russia’s greatest craftsmen, stonemasons, painters and sculptors came together to create this city of magnificent churches and monuments, dating back to the 1100s.
 The Monastery of the Transfiguration of the Saviour is one of the richest and most fortified monasteries.
-A bird’s-eye view of Yaroslavl and its rivers can be had by climbing up to the top of the cathedral’s bell town.
+Here’s a Russa destination guide tip for you: A bird’s-eye view of Yaroslavl and its rivers can be had by climbing up to the top of the cathedral’s bell town.

 Moscow is the logical starting point for excursions into the Golden Ring region.
-Small group or private tours are popular among foreign visitors as they allow you to cover the most ground in the shortest amount of time.
+This small group or private tour is popular among foreign visitors as it allows you to cover the most ground in the shortest amount of time.
 On a customised tour, you can choose your pitstops and overnight stays depending on which cities most strike your interests.
-This Russia destination guide will assist you in picking the right experience for you.
+This Russia Destination Guide will assist you in picking the right experience for you.

-Day tours that operate out of Moscow and will hit up one or two of the closest towns from the capital (typically Sergiev Posad or Vladimir, sometimes combined with Suzdal) but to truly appreciate the variety of the Golden Ring cities the languid beauty of its, a multi-day day tour is highly recommended.
-If you only have a limited amount of time, a tour encompassing an overnight stay and two-day detour from Moscow in the region’s most beguiling town of Suzdal is highly recommended by the Russia destination guide.
+Day tours that operate out of Moscow and will hit up one or two of the closest towns from the capital (typically Sergiev Posad, or Suzdal, sometimes combined with Vladimir) but to truly appreciate the variety of the Golden Ring cities the languid beauty of its, a multi-day day tour is highly recommended.
+If you only have a limited amount of time, a tour encompassing an overnight stay and two-day detour from Moscow in the region’s most beguiling town of Suzdal is highly recommended.